syncfusion-content/ej2-grid-docs/ej2-javascript/grid/editing/batch-editing.md

 # Batch editing in ##Platform_Name## Grid control

+Batch editing is a powerful feature in the Grid component that allows you to edit multiple cells simultaneously.
+It provides a convenient way to make changes to multiple cells and save them in a single request to the data source.
+This feature is particularly useful when dealing with large datasets or when you need to update multiple cells at once.

-In Batch edit mode, when you double-click on the grid cell, then the target cell changed to edit state.
-You can bulk save (added, changed and deleted data in the single request) to data source by click on the toolbar's `Update` button or by externally invoking the [`batchSave`]../api/grid/edit/#batchsave) method.
-To enable Batch edit, set the [`editSettings.mode`](../../api/grid/editSettings/#mode) as `Batch`.
+In batch edit mode, when you double-click on a grid cell, the target cell changes to an editable state.
+You can perform bulk update of the added, changed, and deleted data by either clicking on the toolbar's **Update** button or by externally invoking the [batchSave](../../api/grid/edit/#batchsave) method.

+To enable batch editing mode, you need to set the [editSettings.mode](../../api/grid/editSettings/#mode) property to **Batch**.
+This property determines the editing mode of the Grid and allows you to activate the batch editing feature.

+Here's an example how to enable batch editing in the javascript grid component:

 {% if page.publishingplatform == "typescript" %}